Akhil1968/stories-hbars/README.md

 # a node.js program using :----
    express.js
-   Middleware- body-parser, static, express-session, Handlebars Bootstrap mongoLab- the mongoDB mongoose- accessing mongodb from nodejs
+   Middleware- body-parser, static, express-session, Handlebars (with multiple layouts) mongoLab- the mongoDB mongoose- accessing mongodb from nodejs
+   Bootstrap

 --